Finding the right size of bike frame for you

-It’s important to get the right size bike, if the fit is good the bike will be faster, more comfortable and easier to handle.
-This Wiggle bike size guide makes it easy to pick the right size bike and explains how to use the specific size charts on each bike model.
-You will also find geo charts on the product pages for bikes sold at Wiggle; these are useful for those who know the bike size and geometry they prefer.
+It's important to get the right size bike; because if the fit is good, your bike will be faster, more comfortable and easier to handle.
+This Wiggle bike size guide makes it easy to pick the right size bike for you, and explains how to use the specific size charts on each bike product page.
+You will also find geometry charts on the product pages for bikes sold at Wiggle; these are useful for those who know their bike size and geometry preferences.

 How do I choose the right size bike?